genneko/website-source/content/playing-with-bsd/application/howto-use-joplin-on-freebsd.md

 For my initial exploration of Joplin on FreeBSD, please refer to the [previous post](/playing-with-bsd/application/joplin-on-freebsd).

 ## Target Version
-The current target version of this article is Joplin Desktop release v1.7.10 (Jan 2021).
+The current target version of this article is Joplin Desktop release v2.1.7 (Jun 2021).
-I confirmed that the app could be built using my fork at the tag [freebsd-v1.7.10-electron9-20210202](https://github.com/genneko/joplin/releases/tag/freebsd-v1.7.10-electron9-20210202).
+I confirmed that the app could be built using my fork at the tag [freebsd-v2.1.7-electron10-20210630](https://github.com/genneko/joplin/releases/tag/freebsd-v2.1.7-electron10-20210630).
 ![Joplin Version](/images/howto-use-joplin-on-freebsd/JoplinVersion.png)

 ## Building Joplin
 I take the following steps to build Joplin desktop on my FreeBSD 12.2-RELEASE system (with XFCE4 desktop).

 1. Install dependencies such as Electron and Nodejs.
-   As of 3 Feb 2021, all dependencies except electron9 can be installed from the FreeBSD's official packages.
+   As of 30 Jun 2021, all dependencies except electron10+ can be installed from the FreeBSD's official packages.
    ```
    sudo pkg install node12 npm-node12 python vips git rsync gnome-keyring gmake
    ```